GA4 Data Generative AI BigQuery

 The challenges:

-• Text is unstructured and subjective
+• Feedback is unstructured and difficult to analyze

 • Responses come in multiple languages

-Step 1: Export GA4 to BigQuery, which includes feedback in different languages (Prerequisite)
+Step 1: Export GA4 to BigQuery

 Read More —>> How to Use BigQuery to Get Powerful Marketing Insights from Google Marketing Products and First-Party Data

-Step 2: Store Feedback
+Step 2: Structure the Feedback Data

 Step 3: Use AI.GENERATE() to Enrich the Feedback